openbmc/docs/designs/code-update.md

     specified.
 13. Able to order component updates to a device as defined in the multi part image format.
+14. Able to recover a device that cannot boot its operational firmware or communicate through its regular update interface, using the device's out-of-band recovery protocol.

 ## Proposed Design